-Early in the morning, it is often difficult to make a decision about whether or not your child should stay home from school.
+Early in the morning, it is often difficult to decide whether your child should stay home from school.
 Your child should remain at home if he/she is too sick to be comfortable at school or might spread a contagious disease to other children.
 A student should stay home if there is a fever over 100 degrees (must be fever free without fever reducing medicine for 24 hours before returning to school), vomiting (especially more than twice), diarrhea, a very frequent cough, persistent pain (ear, stomach, etc.), or a widespread rash.
-If you have questions, please call Ms. Peeples, the school nurse at 729-8382.
+If you have questions, please call Ms. Wenzler the school nurse at 729-8382.